 If you are new to our bus system, there are several tips that will help making your trip a safe one.
 See "How to ride."

 Disabled persons unable to use regular bus service may qualify through a certification process for the City of Eureka Dial-a-Ride program.
-Read more about using Dial-a-Ride service to learn about scheduling reservations, cost, and other information.
-Click here to download a dial-a-ride application (PDF).
+Read more about Dial-a-Ride service, scheduling reservations, cost, and other information in the links below.

 If you use a wheelchair or scooter, or have limited mobility, you can ride transit.

 - All buses and transit centers are fully accessible.

 - You can board ETS, RTS, and AMRTS directly from the station platform.
 Buses have a ramp that extends for easier boarding if you need it.

 - Buses are equipped with either a boarding ramp or power lift.
 Some of our buses are low-floor buses that can “kneel”, lowering the first step closer to the curb for easier boarding.
 Just ask the operator.

 - All buses have priority seating areas inside by the door for seniors and riders with limited mobility, and spaces for mobility devices.

 The power lifts on buses can hold mobility devices up to 30 inches wide and 48 inches long, weighing less than 600 pounds when occupied.

 You can bring an electric scooters on the buses as long as they meet the same physical specifications of a common wheelchair.
 If your electric scooter can not be properly secured, the driver will ask that you place your mobility device in the space provided on the bus.